BrawnyJavier/WeRentCar123/README.md

 # WeRentCar123
- The company WeRentCar123 is looking for a developer to help them build a webpage.In this first version they want to be able to create clients, register vehicles and assign a client to a vehicle.
+ *The company WeRentCar123 is looking for a developer to help them build a webpage.In this first version they want to be able to create clients, register vehicles and assign a client to a vehicle.*
+ This project is to demonstrate how to connect a Asp.Net project to a Java RESTfull web service through http requests.

 ## Getting Started